Kwik-E-Mart

-The Kwik-E-Mart (spelled "Quick-E-Mart" in "Bart the General") is a convenience store in the animated television series The Simpsons.

-It is a parody of American convenience stores, such as 7-Eleven and Cumberland Farms, and depicts many of the stereotypes about them.
+The Kwik-E-Mart (pronounced "Quick-E-Mart" in "Bart the General") is a convenience store in the animated television series The Simpsons.
+It is a parody depicting many of the stereotypes of American convenience stores such as 7-Eleven and Circle K.

 It is notorious for its high prices and the poor quality of its merchandise.
 It is run by an Indian-American named Apu Nahasapeemapetilon.
 It first appeared in the 1990 episode "The Telltale Head" and has since become a common setting in The Simpsons.
 The Simpsons family are regular customers.

 In July 2007, eleven 7-Eleven locations in the United States and one in Canada were transformed into Kwik-E-Marts as part of a special promotion for The Simpsons Movie.
 Also in 2007, gift shops modeled after the "Kwik-E-Marts" were opened in Universal Studios Florida and Universal Studios Hollywood, where they are a companion to "The Simpsons Ride".

 Role in The Simpsons

-In The Simpsons the Kwik-E-Mart is a convenience store that sells the usual fare at extraordinarily high prices, including the always popular Squishee.
+In The Simpsons, the Kwik-E-Mart is a convenience store that sells the usual fare at extraordinarily high prices, including the always popular Squishee.
 The backstory is that the Kwik-E-Mart chain was started somewhere in the North Pole.
-In The Simpsons the Kwik-E-Mart is operated by an Indian American character named Apu Nahasapeemapetilon, who mans the store with his brother Sanjay and is a caricature of the stereotypical "foreign born" convenience store clerk.
-Apu proudly gouges customers and sells tainted merchandise, such as rotten meat or expired milk.
+The Springfield Kwik-E-Mart is operated by an Indian American character named Apu Nahasapeemapetilon, who runs the store with his brother Sanjay and is a caricature of the stereotypical "foreign born" convenience store clerk.
+Apu proudly gouges customers and sells tainted merchandise, such as rotten meat, expired milk, or tins with the label missing.
+The Kwik-E-Mart rarely closes; at one point Apu shuts the store for five minutes to attend a party and inadvertently locks Hans Moleman inside.
 The Kwik-E-Mart is quite often the target of robbers, leading to Apu having been shot on several occasions and as a result having almost missed work.
-On one occasion Marge Simpson mentioned that because of the frequency of shootings, it is only a $100 fine.
+On one occasion, Marge Simpson mentioned that because of the frequency of shootings, it is only a $100 fine.
+In the fifth season episode "Homer and Apu", Apu loses his job at the Kwik-E-Mart and the two characters visit the corporate CEO (voiced by Harry Shearer) in the Indian Himalayan mountains.